Keriz/comparch/lab1/task_2/report_gthi.md

 For each parameter that I am testing, I ran both benchmarks' 100 programs generated and reported the average IPC in a bar chart.
 This will help in determining the sweet point of the curve.

-__In retrospective, it probably would have lead to more interesting results to add more diversified benchmarks (more than two types), but designing tests is very time-consuming and I will leave it for another time (or lab).__
+__In retrospective, it probably would have lead to more interesting results to add more diversified benchmarks (more than two types), but designing tests is very time-consuming and I will leave it for later (or another lab).__

 ### Benchmark program 1